shrideio/shoebox/src/ci/README.md

     - Activate the repository for build

       - Navigate to ci._yourdomain.com_ and log in using the CI git user create earlier.
-If the repository is not listed click the [SYNC] button in the top right corner and wait.
+If the repository is not listed, click the [SYNC] button in the top right corner and wait.

         > WARNING: If the repository is still not shown after syncing use the CI git user credentials (`DRONE_GIT_USERNAME` and `DRONE_GIT_PASSWORD`) to login to the Git service and check if the repository is accessible.